autonity/docs.autonity.org/reference/genesis/index.md

   Setting genesis configuration for an Autonity Go Client
 ---

-Genesis configuration for public Autonity networks is built into the client's configuration.
-If setting up a local testnet, for example a private devnet, configuration has to be specified when initialising the node.
+The genesis configuration for public Autonity networks is built into the client's configuration.
+If setting up a local testnet, for example a private devnet, a local network configuration has to be specified when initialising the node.

 ## Public Autonity Network configuration
 Configuring the client to join a public network is done by setting the network as a [command-line option](/reference/cli/#command-line-options) when [initialising and running the Autonity Go Client](/node-operators/run-aut/).
 The client will then auto-detect the network genesis configuration and bootnodes, connect, and sync.